Chelsea F.C.–Leeds United F.C. rivalry: 1970s

-The clubs would meet six times during the 1969–70 season.
+The clubs met six times during the 1969–70 season.
 Leeds won both league games, 2–0 at Elland Road and 5–2 at Stamford Bridge.
 The match at Elland Road on 20 September 1969 continued in the same vein as previous encounters.
 A Yorkshire Post journalist lamented the many "late and early tackles" and condemned the teams for playing "venomously".
-During the match Allan Clarke, Jack Charlton, David Webb, Peter Houseman, Ron Harris and Alan Birchenall all suffered injuries which ruled them out of subsequent matches.
+During the match Allan Clarke, Jack Charlton, David Webb, Peter Houseman, Ron Harris and Alan Birchenall all suffered injuries that ruled them out of subsequent matches.
 Chelsea gained a measure of revenge by knocking Leeds out of the League Cup after a replay.
 The teams also met in the 1970 FA Cup Final, the game which cemented the rivalry.

 Chelsea and Leeds contested the FA Cup final at Wembley on 11 April 1970.
 Leeds were generally regarded as the better team on the day and led twice but a late Chelsea equaliser from Ian Hutchinson took the game to a replay, the first in an FA Cup final since 1912.
 The replay at Old Trafford attracted a UK television audience of 28 million, making it the sixth most-watched television broadcast in British history.
 It is regarded as one of the dirtiest football matches ever.
 Harris was detailed to mark Wembley Man of the Match Eddie Gray; a series of Harris fouls during the first half effectively immobilised the Scot.
 Elsewhere, Charlton kneed and headbutted Osgood, Hunter and Hutchinson traded punches, and Eddie McCreadie flattened Billy Bremner with a "kung fu" challenge.
 Bonetti was injured after being bundled into the net by Jones and limped through the rest of the match with a heavily bandaged knee.